Los Angeles College of Music

 Los Angeles College of Music (LACM, formerly LAMA College for Music Professionals) is a private for-profit music college in Pasadena, in Los Angeles County, California.
 It has been accredited by the National Association of Schools of Music since 2003.
 More than 1000 students have graduated from the school, about half of them from outside the United States.

 History

-LACM was co-founded in 1996 as LA Music Academy by Tom Aylesbury, who also became President in 2004.
+LACM was founded in 1996 as LA Music Academy by Hans Peter Becker and co-founded by Tom Aylesbury, who also became president in 2004.
 Original department Chairs included Frank Gambale (guitar), Dave Carpenter (bass) and co-chairs Joe Porcaro and Ralph Humphrey (drums).
 The vocal department was established by Kevyn Lettau in 1998.
-Tierney Sutton took over as Chair in 2008.
+Tierney Sutton took over as chair in 2008.
 The school changed its name in November 2012 to LAMA College for Music Professionals, and in 2014 to Los Angeles College of Music.

 Accreditation

 The school has been accredited by the National Association of Schools of Music since 2003.
-It offers six-quarter Associate of Arts degrees and bachelor's degrees in music performance (drums, guitar, bass or voice) and in music production, music composition and music industry.
+It offers six-quarter Associate of Arts degrees,Bachelor's degrees and Master's Degrees in music performance (drums, guitar, bass or voice) and in music production, music composition and music industry.
 The associate degrees are classed as "professional" and are not transferable to other colleges or universities.